trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker.md

-# Running the DAL as a Weeklynet baker, in 5 steps
+# How to join the Tezos DAL as a baker, in 5 steps

 Tezos' [Data-Availability Layer](https://tezos.gitlab.io/shell/dal.html) (DAL for short), is an experimental feature which is, at the time of writing, not available on Tezos Mainnet but planned to be proposed in a protocol amendment in the near future.